slavkoss/fwphp/readme.md

 3.  **blog = msg module** See readme.md in  [https://github.com/slavkoss/fwphp/tree/master/fwphp/glomodul/blog](https://github.com/slavkoss/fwphp/tree/master/fwphp/glomodul/blog)
 See first easier to understand:
  **adrs module based on Mini3** PHP framework [https://github.com/panique/mini3](https://github.com/panique/mini3) which is excellent rare not to simple MVC example (lot of good work).
 My **routing using key-values** is different but **dispatching using home class methods** is based on mini3.
 This is CRUD of one table songs - ee of URL-s (adresses) of youtube songs.
-Songs can be played clickong on link. [https://github.com/slavkoss/fwphp/tree/master/fwphp/glomodul/adrs](https://github.com/slavkoss/fwphp/tree/master/fwphp/glomodul/adrs)
+Songs can be played clicking on link. [https://github.com/slavkoss/fwphp/tree/master/fwphp/glomodul/adrs](https://github.com/slavkoss/fwphp/tree/master/fwphp/glomodul/adrs)

 4.  **mkd module** is used in msg (blog) module to dispatch (include) html display of post in markdown file. [https://github.com/slavkoss/fwphp/tree/master/fwphp/glomodul/mkd](https://github.com/slavkoss/fwphp/tree/master/fwphp/glomodul/mkd) = markdown WYSIWYG editor (SimpleMDE & Parsedown) Parsedown sintax highlighting [https://highlightjs.org/download/](https://highlightjs.org/download/) : \`\`\`css hljs.initHighlightingOnLoad(); \`\`\` mkd module is good to learn OOP programming (commented in index.php because for simple view scripts we do not need OOP).
 Simmilar small code is for Summernote HTML text WYSIWYG editor as for Markdown WYSIWYG markdown text editor which I use .